Dheeraj-2001/VectorMaps/README.md

 # VectorMaps
-This Repo consists of Vector Maps in SVG format with each countries seperated through borders and continents labelled properly.
+This Repo consists of Vector Maps in SVG format with each continents and countries seperated through borders and labelled properly.